iarxii/LargeTextFile_Processing_Pipeline/README.md

 1. **Splitting Large Files**:
    - Splits the input text file into smaller files with a configurable number of lines.
 2. **CSV Conversion**:
    - Converts split files from pipe-delimited format to CSV with proper encoding and delimiter replacement.
+PS: Specify `--delimiter=,` argument if the file you are working with is comma-delimited.
 3. **SQL Script Generation**:
-   - Creates SQL `INSERT` statements for each CSV row, ensuring proper formatting.
+   - Creates SQL `INSERT` statements for a buffer range of 1000 by combining each CSV row insert values into a single statement per 1000 csv file iterations whilst ensuring proper formatting.
 4. **Customizable Options**:
-   - Allows you to specify sub-folder names, delimiters, encoding, and number of lines per split.
+   - Allows you to specify sub-folder names, delimiters, encoding, and number of lines per split if they are different from the scripts default configuration.

 ## Requirements